aantron/luv/README.md

 - Similarly, this repo links to [gyp][gyp], which is part of the libuv build process, and is included in Luv release archives. gyp is [licensed][gyp-license] under the 3-clause BSD license.
-- The User Guide is a very heavily reworked version of [uvbook][uvbook], originally by Nikhil Marathe, which was incorporated into the libuv docs as the [libuv User Guide][libuv-guide], and made available under [CC BY 4.0][guide-license].
+- The user guide is a very heavily reworked version of [uvbook][uvbook], originally by Nikhil Marathe, which was incorporated into the libuv docs as the [libuv user guide][libuv-guide], and made available under [CC BY 4.0][guide-license].

 [luv]: https://github.com/aantron/luv